 In the troposphere, temperature normally decreases with altitude.
 Warm air rises, removing pollution from the surface.

-Stable atmospheric conditions usually occur when warm air is above cool air.
-Air is warmer higher up.
-This condition is called a temperature inversion.
-During a temperature inversion, air pollution released into the atmosphere’s lowest layer is trapped there.
+A temperature inversion occurs when this normal pattern is reversed.
+Warmer air is over top of cooler air.
+The air cannot rise.
+It is trapped at the surface.
+Therefore, during a temperature inversion, air pollution released into the atmosphere’s lowest layer is trapped there.
 Pollutants are trapped at the surface.
 They can be removed only by strong horizontal winds.
 Because high-pressure systems often combine temperature inversion conditions and low wind speeds, when they stay over an industrial area for a prolonged time, the result is severe smog.

 See Figure 3.7, “Normal and inverted temperature profiles” p.84 4CE (p.74 3CE).